ryonakano/pinit/README.md

 Other features include:

 - Edit or delete created app entries without opening the file manager
+- Automatically add execution permission to the file you select
 - Syntax error detection
 - Automatically save everything―your data in editing, last open view, and preferences